MoenMi/notes/classes/cs438/1-intro.md

 ## 1.2 - The Network Edge

-Network edge:
+End systems, which are the network edges in the Internet, are commonly divided into two categories:
-- Hosts: clients and servers
+- Hosts: desktops, smartphones, laptops, etc.
-- Servers often in data centers
+- Servers: often in large **data centers**

 Access networks, physical media:
 - Wired, wireless communications links